JosephCline/Greeds_Vanilla/README.md

   Program Files (x86) > Steam > steamapps > common > Hearts of Iron IV >
 Put this copy on your desktop.
-Open up Visual Studios and proceed to open the copy of the Hearts of Iron IV folder Click on "View" and then click on "
+Open up Visual Studios and proceed to open the copy of the Hearts of Iron IV folder Click on "View" and then click on "Command Palette" then type in "HOI4 Preview World Map".
+This will bring up the entire Hearts of Iron IV map
+Go to View Mode and select "States".
+Go to Display and click on "Show Display" to turn it off.